yasufum/spp-tmp/docs/guides/tools/sppc/app_launcher.rst

       --dist-name DIST_NAME
                             Name of Linux distribution
       --dist-ver DIST_VER   Version of Linux distribution
-      -ci CONTAINER_IMAGE, --container-image CONTAINER_IMAGE
+      --workdir WORKDIR     Path of directory in which the command is launched -ci CONTAINER_IMAGE, --container-image CONTAINER_IMAGE
                             Name of container image
       -fg, --foreground     Run container as foreground mode